 - Mortgage interest

-Starting April 3, 2020, small businesses and sole proprietors can apply for and receive loans to cover their payroll and other expenses.
+Starting April 3, 2020, small businesses with employees can apply for and receive loans to cover their payroll and other expenses.

-Starting April 10, 2020, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other expenses.
+Starting April 10, 2020, sole-proprietors, independent contractors and self-employed individuals can apply for and receive loans to cover lost income and other expenses.

 You can apply through any existing SBA lender, federally insured credit union, or Farm Credit System institution that is participating.
 Other lenders are being approved and enrolled in the program, so be sure to check with your local lender to see if they are participating.
 You’ll need to fill out the application for the Paycheck Protection Program and bring it to your lender.